aridoza/foundational-java/Concurrency/README.md

 The call to `notify` immediately wakes up the writer thread, which then grabs the newly stored value, writes it to standard out, and then goes back to the wait state until it is notified to wake up again.

 In our example, the call to `notify` wakes up the waiting thread.
 This works great because we only created one waiting thread.
 But what happens if you have many waiting threads?
 A call to notify will wake up one of the waiting threads at random, which is often what you want.
 However there are times you want all waiting threads to wake.
 In that case you would call `notifyAll`, which will notify every waiting thread to wake up.
 (The observant student will notice that all threads are in the same synchronized block, so how can they all wake at the same time?
-The answer is they can't.
-Notify will change all waiting threads from the waiting state to the blocked state, waking up one thread at random.
-As each thread relinquishes the lock, another thread will be selected at random to become runnable, until every thread has had a chance.)
+The answer is they can't. `notifyAll` will transition all waiting threads from the waiting state to the blocked state, and then wake up one thread at random.
+As each thread relinquishes the lock, another thread will be selected at random to become runnable, until every thread has had a chance to wake up.)

 Incidentally, notice the keyword `volatile`, which is used before the declaration of the index variable.